VishwaiOSDev/Loadify-iOS/README.md

 # Loadify

-Loadify is an iOS and iPad app designed for downloading high-quality content from Instagram (reels, posts, stories), TikTok videos, and Facebook videos.
+Loadify is an iOS and iPad app designed for downloading high-quality content from Instagram (reels, posts, stories), TikTok videos, Facebook videos, and LinkedIn videos.
 Simply copy and paste the URL of the desired content, and download it in the best available quality.

 # Requirements